 - Recording and Tracking: A systematic approach is in place to record and track all communication received.
 This ensures that no information is overlooked or lost.
 The communication may be logged in a designated intranet system or database, allowing for easy retrieval and reference when needed. - Accuracy and Completeness: Special attention is given to accurately capturing the details of the communication.
 This includes recording the date, sender, nature of the communication, and any relevant attachments or supporting documentation.
 By documenting the information in a structured manner, Govan Brown can maintain a comprehensive record of all received communications. - Timely Responses: Govan Brown understands the importance of providing timely responses to communication.
 Promptness is prioritized to address any concerns, inquiries, or requests effectively.
-This ensures that the sender of the communication receives acknowledgement and the necessary actions are initiated without unnecessary delay.
+This ensures that the sender of the communication receives acknowledgement and the necessary actions are initiated without unnecessary delay. - Appropriate Actions: Based on the content of the communication, appropriate actions are taken to address any issues raised or requests made.
+This may involve conducting investigations, implementing corrective measures, seeking further clarification, or providing relevant information or guidance.

-- Appropriate Actions: Based on the content of the communication, appropriate actions are taken to address any issues raised or requests made.
-This may involve conducting investigations, implementing corrective measures, seeking further clarification, or providing relevant information or guidance. - Communication Channels: Govan Brown utilizes various communication channels to receive and respond to internal and external communications.
+- Communication Channels: Govan Brown utilizes various communication channels to receive and respond to internal and external communications.
 This may include email, online platforms, dedicated communication tools, or other specified means of communication.
-The choice of communication channel depends on the nature and urgency of the communication. - Documentation & Records Retention: All communication and related responses are documented and records retained according to applicable record-keeping requirements.
-This ensures that a complete history of the communication process is maintained for future reference, audits, or compliance purposes.
+The choice of communication channel depends on the nature and urgency of the communication. - Documentation & Records Retention: All communication records, including meeting minutes, training /meeting attendance sheets, safety talk records, hazard assessment meeting documentation and related responses, are carefully maintained and stored in electronic or physical files at the head office.
+This ensures accessibility, traceability, and compliance with regulatory requirements regarding communication documentation and ensures a comprehensive history of our communication process for future reference, audits, or compliance purposes.